One for All: Universal Quantum Conic Programming Framework for Hard-Constrained Combinatorial Optimization Problems: Framework

 \subsection{Robustness of purity against noise}

 The above scheme is formulated for any device that solely operates on pure quantum states, representable by a state vector $\ket{\phi} \in \hil$.
-In reality however, we are often confronted with the situation where we intentionally or inevitably operate on \emph{mixed} quantum states, described by the set of density operators $\mathfrak{S} \coloneqq \{ \rho \in \lo(\hil): \rho \succeq 0\ \text{and}\ \tr[\rho] = 1 \}$, where the pure states are exactly the rank-one projections $\rho = \ketbra{\phi}{\phi} \in \mathfrak{S}(\hil)$.
-Naturally, this situation arises when we deploy a quantum computer with access to only imperfect gate operations, e.g., a NISQ device, to solve the optimization task \eqref{equation:GenQCPParameterOptimization}.
-This section will prove a certain level of noise resistance to our framework alleviating the effects of noise to the classical optimization problem one has to solve in order to optimize the quantum state.
-Namely, we prove that the suitably reformulated \eqref{equation:GenQCPParameterOptimization} remains feasible and that its solution remains vector-valued (rather than matrix-valued) even if the pure initial state $\ket{\iota}$ is replaced with a \emph{feasible} mixed state $\rho_{\text{in}} \in \mathfrak{S}(\hil)$, $\supp(\rho) \subseteq \solspace$.
-That is, even under the influence of noise in the feasible subspace, it suffices to prepare a pure state in the ancilla register in order to update the main register's mixed state to the optimal solution found in the parameterized ansatz class.
+In reality however, we typically operate on \emph{mixed} quantum states, described by the set of density operators $\mathfrak{S} \coloneqq \{ \rho \in \lo(\hil): \rho \succeq 0\ \text{and}\ \tr[\rho] = 1 \}$, where the pure states are exactly the rank-one projections $\rho = \ketbra{\phi}{\phi} \in \mathfrak{S}(\hil)$.
+This situation arises when we deploy a quantum computer with access to only imperfect gate operations, e.g., a NISQ device, to solve the optimisation task~\eqref{equation:GenQCPParameterOptimisation}.
+This section will prove a certain level of noise resistance to our framework alleviating the effects of noise to the classical parameter optimisation.
+Namely, we prove that the suitably reformulated \eqref{equation:GenQCPParameterOptimisation} remains feasible and that its solution remains vector-valued (rather than matrix-valued) even if the pure initial state $\ket{\iota}$ is replaced with a \emph{feasible} mixed state $\rho_{\text{in}} \in \mathfrak{S}(\hil)$, $\supp(\rho) \subseteq \solspace$.
+That is, even under the influence of noise in the feasible subspace, it suffices to prepare a pure state in the ancilla register in order to update the main register's mixed state to the optimal solution found in the parameterised ansatz class.

-Note that by switching to the density operator formalism, the task of minimizing the objective Hamiltonian's expectation value becomes a constrained semidefinite program over the cone of linear, positive-semidefinite operators on the main register's Hilbert space $\PSD(\hil) \supset \mathfrak{S}(\hil)$.
-The normalization condition is now to be expressed in terms of having a unit trace.
+Note that by switching to the density operator formalism, the task of minimising the objective Hamiltonian's expectation value becomes a constrained semidefinite program over the cone of linear, positive-semidefinite operators on the main register's Hilbert space $\PSD(\hil) \supset \mathfrak{S}(\hil)$.
+The normalisation condition is now to be expressed in terms of having a unit trace.
 Similarly, orthogonality to the infeasible subspace $\solspace^{\perp}$ is expressed by a vanishing trace condition: